-For University Macs you can request a licence for Sophos endpoint security for Mac via the below link:
+For University Macs you can request a license for Sophos endpoint security for Mac via the below link:

 For personal macs, the University recommends Sophos Home

 While The University recommendations are outlined above, you may wish to use an alternative anti-virus product.
-If you do, it is your responsibility to ensure it is configured correctly and is appropriately licensed to receive updates automatically, as set out in the IT Code of Practice.
+If you do, it is your responsibility to ensure it is configured correctly and is appropriately licensed to receive updates automatically, as set out in the IT Code of Practice (PDF).

 CiCS cannot provide technical support for the use of alternative anti-virus products.

 You can find more information and advice on safe computing.